Relief for Small Businesses and Non-Profits

 The U.S. Treasury Department, IRS, and the U.S. Department of Labor announced that small and midsize employers can take advantage of two new refundable payroll tax credits, designed to fully reimburse them, dollar-for-dollar, for the cost of providing Coronavirus-related leave to their employees.

-Relief for Employees
+Relief for Workers

 -